ministryofjustice/moj-frontend/docs/components/alert.md

   </strong>
 </div>

+When it's dismissed, the focus will go to one of 3 places:

+- the heading above (if there was only one alert on the page)
+- the previous or next alert (if there were 2 or more alerts on the page)
+- the `main` element (if there’s no heading above the alert)

+If you want the focus to go somewhere else, use the `focusOnDismissSelector` Nunjucks macro option.
+If this does not work, the focus will go to one of the 3 options.

 ### Height and width

 The alert has no minimum or maximum height – it resizes to the contents.
 It should not be used to display a lot of content, though.